What are zoning laws and how do they work?

 In addition, you may receive an exception to a zoning law.
 Let’s say you can’t abide by your property setback (that’s the distance you can build from your property line) because there’s a hill in your backyard.
 Or maybe the shape of the street makes it impossible to build your parking space in an accepted location.

-Apply for a variance with your local zoning board and you might receive permission to ignore certain restrictions that others must abide by.
+Apply for a variance with your local zoning board, and you might receive permission to ignore certain restrictions that others must abide by.
 That’s good news for property owners with atypical geography.
-Reach out to your local government to learn the process.
+You can reach out to your local government to learn the process.

 Take the first step toward the right mortgage